On the show this week, I talk to Simone Vincenzi.

 - What encourages people to attend his sessions

 Simone describes himself as a business purpose strategist.
 He loves music and plays the didgeridoo, the hanger drum and plays basketball professionally.
 Sione speaks at over 200 events a year, including those he hosts himself.

 He believes that to create a connection with someone, we need more than just the business knowledge they share.
 We need to know who they are and what’s influenced their lives.
 That’s why when we watch a documentary, we’re interested in seeing the behind the scenes of the entrepreneur or celebrity’s life.

 Summary of our chat

-A marketing campaign or product that grabbed Andrew’s attention
+A marketing campaign or product which grabbed Simone’s attention

 Links and contact details

-If you enjoyed – Andrew Wibberley on going back to big corporate and lessons from self-employment – please leave a comment or a review on iTunes.
+If you enjoyed – Simone Vincenzi on business purpose strategy and running live events – please leave a comment or a review on iTunes.